 No matter how you’re buying your home, it’s likely a large amount of money is going to be changing hands.
 This can incur an electronic transfer fee from your solicitor for making sure the money gets where it should.
 There may also be a property fraud fee, which covers the necessary background checks to protect a buyer or seller from fraud.
 Arranging your mortgage might carry a mortgage arrangement fee payable to your mortgage lender for setting up your mortgage.

 VAT will also likely be added to a large portion of the things you buy when you’re moving house – everything from your new furniture to the services of an estate agent.
 For the most part, these fees and prices will generally be inclusive of VAT, but this isn’t always guaranteed, so be sure to be prepared.

 When you arrive in your new home, you’re going to want power, light, and an internet connection.
 There may be fees involved in setting up your services.
-For example, if there was no existing phone line, you might encounter costs when trying to set up your broadband service.
-Not every utility company is going to charge for this, but some do, so make sure you’re aware of those costs as early as possible in your move.
-This will help make sure that your property is properly supplied with heat, water, and internet when you get there.
+For example, if there was no existing phone line, you might encounter costs when setting up your broadband service.
+Not every utility company will charge for this, but some do, so make sure you’re aware of those costs as early as possible in your move.
+This will help ensure that your property is adequately supplied with heat, water, and internet when you get there.

 Redecorating and Repairs